danomatika/joyosc/README.md

   * button state values are 1 or 0 for pressed & released
   * axis values are -32767 to 32767 (signed 16 bit)
   * hat values are binary bits representing the hat button aka: 0, 2, 4, 8
-  * (track)ball values are the relative x & y movment in pixels (I think, SDL docs don't go into details)
+  * (track)ball values are the relative x & y movement in pixels (I think, SDL docs don't go into details)

 Example joystick messages:
 <pre>